(See also Overview of Pain.)

 Surgery may be needed if the pain results from an injury that puts pressure on a nerve.

 Electrical stimulation (from electrodes placed over the spine or other areas) is helpful for certain types of chronic neuropathic pain.
+In transcutaneous electrical nerve stimulation (TENS), a gentle electric current is applied through electrodes placed on the skin’s surface.
+Often, people are taught to use the TENS device, so that they can use it as needed.

 Nerve blocks are used to disrupt a nerve pathway that transmits or enhances pain signals.
 Nerve blocks may be used in people with severe, persistent pain when drugs cannot relieve the pain.
 Various techniques may be used: